Hq9afk/Xiangqi/readme.md

 - **Soldier (sd):** Can move one square forward, but cannot move backward.

 **Check:** The General is under attack by the opponent's pieces
 **Checkmate:** The General is checked and there is no legal moves to make
-**Stalemate:** The game ends in a draw if the player has no legal move to make, even though their General is not checked.